Buying guide, no fake rankings

 Get the first Valor racket testing notes.

-We will send the testing framework, early gear notes, and first access when the Valor racket line opens.
+Get the demo checklist, testing framework, early gear notes, and first access when the Valor racket line opens.

 FAQ